 Floods, landslides and the destruction of homes and livelihoods caused by frequent storms often leave people in need of temporary shelter, food and non-food items, clean water and sanitation facilities and primary health care, among others.
 Likewise, displacements because of socio-political turmoil in different zones trigger similar humanitarian needs among vulnerable populations.

-Since 1997, the EU has released €72.7 million in emergency relief interventions for survivors of natural disasters and €21.9 million to help victims of armed conflicts.
-Further €8 million have been allocated for local communities to better withstand future disasters in the framework of the DIPECHO programme.
+Since 1997, the EU has released €74.7 million for emergency relief interventions following natural disasters, and €24.7 million to help victims of armed conflicts.
+An additional €8.8 million was allocated between 1998 and 2016 in the framework of the disaster risk reduction programme (DIPECHO) for communities to better withstand disasters.

 In early 2016, the European Commission allocated €1.5 million for humanitarian assistance to the victims of Typhoon Melor, which affected some 3.7 million people across central Philippines.
 The funds will be used to support the delivery of humanitarian assistance to the most vulnerable communities in the storm-stricken areas.
 To assist families affected by the devastating Typhoon Haiyan in late 2013, the EU released a total of €30 million to enable its partners to deliver humanitarian aid, early recovery and rehabilitation whilst an additional €10 million provided with development funds were also allocated for infrastructure reconstruction.